kedro-org/kedro/docs/source/get_started/new_project.md

 ![](../meta/images/iris_measurements.png)

-A machine learning model can use the Iris dataset to illustrate classification (a method used to determine the type of an object by comparison with similar objects previously been categorised).
+A machine learning model can use the Iris dataset to illustrate classification (a method used to determine the type of an object by comparison with similar objects that have previously been categorised).
 Once trained on known data, the machine learning model can make a predictive classification by comparing a test object to the output of its training data.

 ### Create the example project

-The first step is to create the Kedro project using a starter to add in the example code and data.
+The first step is to create the Kedro project using a starter to add the example code and data.
 Feel free to name your project as you like, but here we will assume the project's name is `get started`.

 ```bash
 kedro new --starter=pandas-iris